pkainulainen/test-with-spring/master-package/writing-tests-for-spring-web-apps/normal-controllers/spring/README.md

 ## Running the Web Application

 You can run the web application by using either Maven or Gradle.
-After you have started the web application, you can open the login page by usign the URL:
+After you have started the web application, you can open the login page by using the URL:

 http://localhost:8080

 You can log in by using the following information:

-* john.doe@example / password - A normal user
+* john.doe@example.com / password - A normal user
 * anne.admin@example.com / password - An administrator

 ### Running the Web Application with Maven